cjy0125/trellofunnel/README.md

 # trellofunnel
-This is a sample class which using to filter out cards by different keys, the data source is exported JSON from Trello.
+This is a simple python class which is using to filter out cards by different keys, the data source is exported JSON from Trello.

 |function name               | description                        |